lemonce/lemonce.net/source/docs/setup/download-install.md

 Below describes how to download and install Lemonce on Linux.
 There exist serveral steps.

-1.Visit [Lemonce Home page](/index.html) in any browser,click on the <a class="btn-teal" href="https://license.lemonce.com:8082/#/download">Download Free Trial</a> button or <a class="btn-black" href="https://license.lemonce.com:8082/#/download">Download</a> in the header to jump to download page.
+1.Same with the step 1 of Windows above.

-2.Then, choose the Linux version and follow the installer's instruction,choose the physical path you want to install Lemonce and click <button>Install</button> button to complete installation.
+2.Then, choose the Linux version and follow the installer's instruction to complete installation.

 3.Finally, Double-click on the Lemonce icon and start you test ^_^